ctlee/BioChemCoRe-2018/docs/pages/rmsd-rmsf.md

 	```
 	trajin ${your_trajectory_file}.nc
+	rmsd @C,CA,N first
-	atomicfluct out ${output_file_name}.dat byatom
+	atomicfluct out ${output_file_name}.dat @C,CA,N byres
 	```

 The variable ${your_trajectory_file} needs to be replaced with the name of your trajectory file, which is probably something like: `filedir+BCCID+'.nc'`.

+The second line, 'rmsd @C,CA,N first,' is the program aligning your protein to the structure given by the first frame in the simulation.
+This is done to avoid the biasing of your RMSD and RMSF values by protein diffusion.

+The @C, CA, N is the 'mask,' or atom selection of your alignment and calculations.
+This aligns the protein backbone only.

 Your ${output_file_name} should be a name of your choice to which you'd like the program to output the data.
-The flag 'byatom' means that the data output file will give an atomic index and a corresponding RMSF value.
+The flag 'byres' means that the data output file will give an residue index and a corresponding RMSF value.

+ {% include note.html content="In addition to RMSF, cpptraj can also calculate RMSD, and can do it for specific residues and specific atom selections, just like mdtraj.
+If you'd like to learn more about cpptraj's functions, you can visit the [AmberTools](ambermd.org/doc12/Amber18.pdf) manual." %}

 {:start="10"}
 10. In your jupyter notebook, you will use python to generate this input file.
 In a new code block: